mmwillet/TTS.cpp/README.md

 #### Model Support

+**Kokoro** is the recommended model.
+It reliably produces articulate and coherent speech for a variety of prompt sizes.
+Most of the other models are too large (read: slow), but may support finer-grained voice customization.

 | Models | CPU | Metal Acceleration | Quantization | GGUF files |
 |--------------------------------------------------------------------------|-------|-------|-------|--------------------------------------------------------|
 | [Parler TTS Mini](https://huggingface.co/parler-tts/parler-tts-mini-v1)  |&check;|&check;|&check;|[here](https://huggingface.co/mmwillet2/Parler_TTS_GGUF)|